symbol/symbol-docs/source/concepts/transfer-transaction.rst

     **Mosaics**

     The array of mosaic to be sent.
-The array could be empty.
+The array can be empty.

     **Message**

     The transaction message of ``1024`` characters.
-It could be empty.
+It can be empty.